oracle/tribuo/README.md

 |SVM|LibSVM or LibLinear|LibLinear only supports linear SVMs|
 |Gradient Boosted Decision Trees|XGBoost||

-Tribuo also has a linear chain CRF for sequence classification tasks.
-This is also trained via SGD using any of Tribuo's gradient optimizers.
+Tribuo also supplies a linear chain CRF for sequence classification tasks.
+This CRF is trained via SGD using any of Tribuo's gradient optimizers.

 ### Regression

-Tribuo's regression algorithms are multidimensional by default, any single dimensional implementations are wrapped so they can produce a multidimensional output.
+Tribuo's regression algorithms are multidimensional by default.
+Single dimensional implementations are wrapped in order to produce multidimensional output.

 |Algorithm|Implementation|Notes|
 |---|---|---|